Rational Hybrid Monte Carlo

 arguments - the Metropolis step is done.

-You can learn more about the smearing here.
+You can learn more about the force here.

 Multiple pseudo-fermions